ASTR 1210 (O'Connell) Study Guide 18

 conventional standards for scientific validation, let alone the higher

 - "Eyewitness" accounts are often faulty, especially from untrained observers.

-inferior to circumstantial evidence.
+circumstantial evidence.
 See

 "On Being Certain" by R. Burton.